 - SR 116 at Chimacum Creek (milepost 0.22)

 Construction at Lees and Ennis Creeks on US 101 just outside Port Angeles began in March.
 The speed limit at Lees and Ennis Creeks is reduced from 40 mph to 25 mph during construction.
+The highway at Lees and Ennis Creeks are both in their first long-term traffic shift.
+The roadway will remain in this configuration into the fall.

 There will be no daytime lane reductions at Lees and Ennis Creeks.
 Travelers may see occasional nighttime one-way alternating traffic.